Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem: Preliminaries

-Note that as the value of $\Delta$ considered in the One-sided Chebyshev's Inequality is positive, thus $M - E[l_t(x)]$ is greater than 0 by default, and the left right double arrow (i.e., the if and only if relationship) given in the above expression holds.
+Note that as the value of $\Delta$ considered in the one-sided Chebyshev's Inequality is positive, thus $M - E[l_t(x)]$ is greater than 0 by default, and the left right double arrow (i.e., the if and only if relationship) given in the above expression holds.
 Summarizing the above analysis gets that $\max \{\Pr(l_0(x) > M), \Pr(l_1(x) > M)\} \leq \gamma$ holds if and only if

-In other words, $L(x)$ is the tight lower bound for the value of $M$, if using the surrogate of the chance-constraint by the One-sided Chebyshev's Inequality.
-Consequently, $l'_t(x)$ can be treated as a {\it new} measure for the load on the machine $M_t$, and the goal of CCMSP is simplified to minimize the value of $L(x)$.
-Let $t(x) = \arg \max_{t \in [0,1]} \{l_0'(x),l_1'(x)\}$.
+In other words, $L(x)$ is the tight lower bound for the value of $M$, if using the surrogate of the chance constraint by the One-sided Chebyshev's Inequality.
+Consequently, $l'_t(x)$ can be treated as a \emph{new} measure for the load on the machine $M_t$, and the goal of CCMSP is simplified to minimize the value of $L(x)$.
+Let $t(x) = \arg_{t \in [0,1]} \max \{l_0'(x),l_1'(x)\}$.

-It is easy to derive that CCMSP is NP-hard, as CCMSP is the same as MSP if $\sigma^2_{ij} = c_i = 0$ for all $i \in [1,k]$ and $j \in [1,m_i]$, and $\gamma = 0$. \cite{witt2005worst} showed that the classical RLS and (1+1) EA for MSP may get trapped into a bad local optima caused by the different processing times of the jobs considered, such that they require $O(n^{\Omega(n)})$ runtime to escape it.
+It can be derived that CCMSP is NP-hard, as CCMSP is the same as MSP if $\sigma^2_{ij} = c_i = 0$ for all $i \in [1,k]$ and $j \in [1,m_i]$, and $\gamma = 0$.
+Witt~\cite{witt2005worst} showed that the classical RLS and the (1+1) EA for MSP may get trapped into a bad local optima caused by the different processing time of the jobs considered, such that they require $O(n^{\Omega(n)})$ runtime to escape it.
 Observe that the same issue also applies to the two algorithms for CCMSP.
 Thus within the paper, we only study the two specific variants of CCMSP given below, in which the jobs considered have the same expected processing time.